Section Five

 Your Turn

 You are finally meeting some clients!
-After they have navigated your website, your appointment processes, and your intake forms, many clients will come meet you for the first time in your physical space.
-The considerations for physical space are very similar to the considerations for online spaces; we will again think about content, function, design, accessibility, and inclusion.
+If they have successfully navigated your website, your appointment processes, and your intake forms, your clients will then meet you, either in your physical space or in a real-time videoconference.
+Let’s think again about content, function, style, accessibility, and inclusion.

 Function of the Space

-At the basic level of both content and function, your entry and waiting spaces need to serve the universal purposes of entry and welcoming, both physically and emotionally.
+At the basic level of both content and function, your physical and virtual entry and waiting spaces need to serve the universal purposes of entry and welcoming, both physically and emotionally.
+Similarly, your clinical or intervention spaces, both physical and virtual, need to serve the universal purpose of facilitating client-centered, family-centered, whole-person communication care.
 They need to do so for a wide range of people, including those whose cultural backgrounds differ from each other’s and from yours, and including for those whose abilities and needs in the areas of mobility, vision, hearing, problem-solving, attention, visual or auditory (over)stimulation, need for other people, and fear of other people might differ from your individual preferences or initial assumptions.

-Box 17.2.
-Functional Characteristics of Multi-Culturally Welcoming Clinical Entries or Waiting Spaces
+Box 16.2.
+Functional Characteristics of Universally and Multi-Culturally Welcoming Clinical Entries or Waiting Spaces

 Large simple signage, easily visible from the street, parking lot, or elevator lobby